 Calorie counting aims to simplify dieting by focusing on just a single aspect of nutrition–calories.
-Unfortunately, although this sounds simple, many new dieters have difficulty learning how to actually track the calories they are consuming.
+Unfortunately, although this sounds simple, many new dieters have difficulty learning how to actually track.
 Luckily, there are a few easy tips that can make calorie counting significantly easier.

 Since the ultimate goal for most dieters is to lose weight, you may be tempted to aim for a very low daily calorie target as soon as you begin counting calories.
 Setting such an ambitious goal could prove counterproductive though.
 Aiming for a low calorie count right away will add needless difficulty to the diet, and the frustration it causes could lead to you abandoning the diet altogether.

 Instead, begin counting calories without making any changes to your diet.
 Before setting a calorie goal, simply track what you are normally eating for several days.
 This serves two helpful purposes.
 First, it will ease you into the counting process, giving you time to learn how to track food without the stress of worrying about a calorie goal.
 Second, it will help you establish a baseline so that you can better determine what your calorie goal should be.

 After tracking your normal intake for several days, it’s time to start setting calorie goals.
 Again, many dieters will be tempted to set a goal to eat a very low number of calories per day.
 They believe that the fewer calories they eat, the faster they will reach their desired weight.

 Setting a goal for too few calories can backfire in several ways.
 It can make the diet too difficult to follow, cause fatigue, and even lead to serious health problems.
 Instead, set a modest target, aiming to lose about half a pound per week.
 The weight won’t come off as quickly, but you will be much more likely to stick with the diet for the long-haul and will, therefore, be more likely to achieve your goal weight.